February 3

-In 1874, Pensacola residents saw all the fun their Gulf Coast neighbors were having celebrating Fat Tuesday, and decided to start their own Mardi Gras.
-Now, more than a century later, the Pensacola Mardi Gras Grand Parade is one of the biggest celebrations on the Gulf Coast with up to 100,000 people attending.
+In 1874, Pensacola residents saw all the fun their Gulf Coast neighbors were having celebrating Fat Tuesday and decided to start their own Mardi Gras.
+Now, more than a century later, the Pensacola Mardi Gras Grand Parade is one of the largest celebrations on the Gulf Coast, attracting up to 100,000 people.

 Want to eat like a Fat Tuesday reveler?
 Traditional Mardi Gras fare includes red beans and rice, gumbo and the king cake.
 (A king cake is a bread-like pastry shaped like a wreath with icing and sugar sprinkles in the royal colors of purple, yellow and green.
 But its most distinctive trait is the small, plastic baby hidden inside.
 As the tradition goes, whoever gets the slice with the baby is named “King’ for the day and should have good luck for the coming year.)
 As Pensacola celebrates the Mardi Gras season, you’ll find plenty of these treats and more in local shops and restaurants.